 The League of Women Voters is a non-partisan political organization that encourages informed and active participation of citizens in government.
 LWVEF distributes voter registration materials, our yearly update of They Represent You and conducts candidate and ballot issue forums.

 Marge Williams Center provides affordable administrative offices and meeting space to nonprofit organizations serving our Bainbridge Island community.
 Our red house on Winslow Way has been nurturing nonprofits since 2001 and is currently home to Arts & Humanities Bainbridge, Bainbridge Chinese Culture & Arts, Bainbridge Island Parks Foundation, Bainbridge Island Rowing, BI Football Club (Youth Soccer), Island Neighbors/BI Village, PAWS of Bainbridge & NK, Sustainable Bainbridge, One Call For All and YWCA of Kitsap County.
 We also provide meeting space and mailbox services to other nonprofits.
 Donations help fund the cost of utilities, building maintenance and capital improvements.

 Mom’s Morning Retreat is a trusted place for mothers of all-age children and all backgrounds to connect and replenish.
 Moms explore mindfulness and personal growth in a supportive community.
 Meetings are held at Grace Church during the school year, and childcare is provided.

 Sustainable Bainbridge promotes actions that increase social, economic and environmental sustainability of our community.
-Our programs include Sound Food, Zero Waste, Beach Naturalists, Watershed Council, Let’s Pull Together, Weed Warriors and more.
+Our programs include Zero Waste, Bainbridge Beach Naturalists, Watershed Council, Let’s Pull Together, Weed Warriors and more.
 We function as an incubator to support the development of new sustainability-related initiatives in the community.
 We also take on special projects, such as organizing the Bainbridge Island Beach Cleanup.